sonata-project/SonataCommentBundle/docs/reference/usage.rst

 Entities properties
 -------------------

-In addition to ``FOSCommentBundle`` entities properties, we have added some properties.
-Let's have a look:
+In addition to ``FOSCommentBundle`` entities properties, we have added some properties:

 Comment
 ^^^^^^^